waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Tool Triage (Active Issues)
 - **`boulder_puzzle_solver`:** Deleted.
 The tool was critically flawed, causing timeouts and preventing progress.
 A manual approach to puzzles is currently more reliable.

+## C. System Interaction Notes
+- **Validation Check Discrepancy:** The system's validation for reachable warps appears to ignore movable obstacles like boulders.
+This can create a false positive, indicating a path is clear when it is actually blocked.
+My own tools (`landmass_analyzer`, `generate_path_plan`) provide a more accurate ground truth in these situations.

 # IV.
 Active Strategy: Victory Road 1F

-- **Current State:** In battle against a wild Graveler at (2, 14).
-I am currently in the Pokémon selection menu.
+- **Current State:** On Victory Road 1F at (10, 18).
+I am currently solving the western boulder puzzle to reach the ladder at (2, 2).
 - **Immediate Plan:**
-    1. Switch to TITANESS.
-    2. Defeat the Graveler using SURF.
-    3. After the battle, navigate to (3, 12).
-    4. Push the boulder at (3, 11) onto the switch at (3, 10).
+    1. Get into position below the boulder at (10, 16).
+    2. Push the boulder North to (10, 15).

 # V. Tool Development & Testing Ideas
-- **Boulder Puzzle Assistant:** A tool that, instead of solving the whole puzzle, analyzes the current state and suggests all possible valid moves for each boulder on the map.
-This would help in manual solving without the risk of a complex solver timing out or getting stuck.
 - **Hypothesis to Test:** The `cleared_boulder_barrier` tile acts as a one-way ramp.
 Test by attempting to move DOWN from an `elevated_ground` tile onto a `cleared_boulder_barrier` tile.

-## D. System Interaction Notes
-- **Validation Check Discrepancy:** The system's validation for reachable warps appears to ignore movable obstacles like boulders.
-This can create a false positive, indicating a path is clear when it is actually blocked.
-My own tools (`landmass_analyzer`, `generate_path_plan`) provide a more accurate ground truth in these situations.
-- **Remote Push:** It is possible to push a boulder when standing one tile away from it.
-The player's position does not change.
+- **Data Management Note:** I will begin using the '✅' emoji to mark items I have picked up to avoid confusion.